Berenice02/ROS_assignment/README.md

 | < 0 | 0 | rear left and rear right |
 | 0 | any | none |

-Going straight, the whole half the robot is moving towards is checked; turning, only the quadrant on the side it is turning to.
+In other words, going straight, the whole half the robot is moving towards is checked; turning, only the quadrant on the side it is turning to.
 Going backwards the two quadrants are swapped: turning left in reverse swings the rear of the robot to its right, which is where it can hit something.
 A command with `linear_speed` at `0.0` checks nothing, because turning in place does not move the robot towards an obstacle.

 Until the first `/obstacles` message arrives, `drive_robot` publishes nothing: it never moves the robot without knowing whether it is safe, and for the same reason it stays silent if `obstacle_monitor` is not running.